 Most people think all financial planners are “certified,” but this isn’t true.
 Just about anyone can use the title “financial planner.”
 Only those who have fulfilled CFP Board’s rigorous requirements can call themselves a CFP® professional.

 CFP® professionals are held to strict ethical standards to ensure financial planning recommendations are in your best interest.
 What’s more, a CFP® professional must acquire years of experience related to delivering financial planning services to clients and pass the comprehensive CFP® Certification Exam before they can call themselves a CFP® professional.

 Financial planning is a dynamic process, and as you enter into the different stages in life, your financial goals will need to be prepared to adapt quickly.
-That’s why it is imperative for you to have a strategically developed financial plan in order to help preparer for, and maintain, all your financial goals.
+That’s why it is imperative for you to have a strategically-developed financial plan in order to help prepare for, and maintain, all your financial goals.

-As you begin to consider how best to manage your financial future, you should feel confident knowing that at Jenkins Wealth, you are always working with a CFP® professional.
+As you begin to consider how best to manage your financial future, you should feel confident knowing that at Jenkins Wealth, we have several CFP® professionals on our advisory team.
 We have made a commitment that you will be working with someone committed to providing the highest standard of financial planning.

 The following is additional information to help provide insight as to what it takes for a financial professional to have the ability to call themselves a CFP® Professional.

 Today more than ever, CFP® professionals are an essential resource.
 From budgeting, to planning for retirement, to saving for education, to managing your taxes and your insurance coverage; “finances” doesn’t mean just one thing for most Americans — and “financial planning” means much more than just investing.
 Bringing all the pieces of your financial life together is a challenging task.